blazsolar/WeekDatePicker/README.md

 # WeekDatePicker

 WeekDatePicker is a lightweight implementation of week date picker for Android.
 It is based on a View instead of ViewGroup.
-That gives it benefit of being memory efficient, fast and adds ability of indefinite scrolling.
+That gives it benefit of being memory efficient, fast and adds ability of infinite scrolling.

 Date implementation is based on Java 8 Date Time backport [threeten](http://www.threeten.org/)